TanayB11/me/content/blog/2024-04-30-large-language-models-are-not-intelligent.md

 description = "🌳"
 +++

+> **Update - 2024/09/16**
+>
+> My take in this post is somewhat pessimistic.
+As time has
+> gone by, I'm a bit more excited about the ability of LLMs to
+> synthesize novel knowledge.
+Andrej Karpathy has some positive views in
+> this [podcast](https://www.youtube.com/watch?v=hM_h0UA7upI), and this [blog post](https://nicholas.carlini.com/writing/2024/how-i-use-ai.html) by Nicholas Carlini
+> has a good neutral-ish (also somewhat optimistic) view.

 I've found myself using LLMs less and less over time.
 They're great for generating summaries, rephrasing writing, explaining concepts, and writing some code—things I refer to as "manual labor."
 But if you ask them to do anything reasoning-heavy, they fail very often.

 Today's LLMs are not actually intelligent; they're just really good stochastic parrots.